projectfluent/fluent.js/fluent/README.md

-# fluent
+# @fluent/bundle

-`fluent` is a JavaScript implementation of Project Fluent, a localization framework designed to unleash the expressive power of the natural language.
+`@fluent/bundle` is a JavaScript implementation of Project Fluent, a localization framework designed to unleash the expressive power of the natural language.

 ## Installation

-`fluent` can be used both on the client-side and the server-side.
-You can install it from the npm registry or use it as a standalone script (as the `Fluent` global).
+`@fluent/bundle` can be used both on the client-side and the server-side.
+You can install it from the npm registry or use it as a standalone script (as the `FluentBundle` global).

-    npm install fluent
+    npm install @fluent/bundle

 ## How to use